Polly-Contrib/Polly.Contrib.CachePolicy/README.md

 ### IAgingStrategy
 * Purpose: To provide a cache aging strategy controlling whne cache will become stale and expired.
 * When to override: A default FixedAgingStrategy is provided if none if provided.
 This default implementation will take a relative fixed duration for cache item to become stale and expired.
 The idea is borrowed from Polly Cache policy's TtlStrategy https://github.com/App-vNext/Polly/wiki/Cache.
 Please refer to the "Cache response selectively" section within this README for an example.

+### Serializers
+#### IPlaintextSerializer and IPlaintextCompressor
+* Purpose: Serialize an object into plaintext format to store inside cache storage.
+* When to overide: There is a built-in Newtonsoft.Json and no compression based serialization shipped as the default implementation.
+If more customized serializer is needed, then please override it.

+#### IBinarySerializer and IBinaryCompressor
+* Purpose: Serialize an object into binary format to store inside cache storage.
+* When to overide: There is a built-in Protobuf-net and LZ4.Pickler compression based serialization shipped as the default implementation.
+If more customized serializer is needed, then please override it.

 ## Usage recommendations